Blog Layout

 1. Make a Financial Plan

-Landlords must have a financial plan before welcoming potential tenants.
-This will help you know whether or not to rent out your home will be financially worthwhile or not.
+Landlords must have a financial plan before welcoming tenants.
+This will help you know whether or not to renting out your house will be financially worthwhile or not.
 For your investment to be profitable, the rental income from renting must exceed the expenses.
-So, make sure to factor in things like mortgage payments, maintenance, repairs and upgrades, taxes and insurance.
+So, make sure to factor in things like mortgage payments, maintenance, repairs and upgrades, property taxes and landlord insurance.

-Rental income is taxable income, but a lot of expenses can be written off.
+Rental income is taxable income, and can become tax deductions, meaning a lot of expenses can be written off.
 Make sure you keep track of expenses and keep records so you're ready come tax season.

 2. Calculate the Rental Rate

 Before you rent out your Sacramento rental property, you’ll need to calculate and determine the rental rate.
-How much monthly rent you, the landlord, charges potential tenants can be the difference between having a vacant unit and having stable income every month.
-When figuring out how much rent money to charge, a landlords goal should be to find a rental price that is neither too high nor too low.
+How much monthly rent you, the landlord, charges prospective renters can be the difference between having a vacant unit and having stable income every month.
+When figuring out how much rent money to charge, a landlords goal should be to find the right rent price that is neither too high nor too low.
+Ensuring tenants can pay rent on time.

 There are two ways to do this.
 The first option is that the landlord can do it on their own.
 Landlords can conduct neighborhood research or interview area landlords to figure out how much similar rental properties rent for.
 The other option is to simply hire a professional, such as a property management firm like Peak Residental.